jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The amount of __If__ groups can vary.
 I’ve notated three of them in the diagram above.

 All clauses are procedure references provided to the selection procedure as parameters when you call it.
-For that, the diagram for a call to the __Selection__ procedure would look like this:
+For that, the diagram for a call to the __Selection__ procedure might look like this:

 ![](images/Symbol%20Language%20(2004).339.png)